 The online UW Master of Science in Applied Biotechnology curriculum is designed and taught by the same UW faculty who teach on campus.

 You will acquire a foundation in biotechnology principles and techniques through six required core courses.
 Then, you will choose one or more specialization tracks—Quality Assurance and Compliance, Business Management, or Research and Development.
-Each specialization track has three required courses and students may complete more than one track.
-You’ll finish your degree by completing a capstone project.

 Students are required to complete, at minimum, eleven courses (31 credits) to earn their degree: six required core courses (3 credits each), one specialization track consisting of three courses (3 credits each), capstone prep (1 credit), and the capstone course (3 credits).